CoolmixZero/yclients-api-python/README.md

 ____

 - ### Update autorisation parameters of the API class with USER TOKEN
-  > After user token was obtained you need to include it in header of requests that you are sending
+  > After USER TOKEN was obtained you need to include it in header of requests that you are sending
 ```python
 api.update_user_token(user_token)
 ```